bluecherrydvr/solo6x10/README.md

 on this display port.

 The display port allows you to view and configure what is shown on the video out port of the card.
-The device has several inputs and depends on which card you have installed:
+The device has several inputs and depends on which card you have installed.

 4-port: 1 input per port and 1 virtual input for all 4 inputs in 4-up mode.
 8-port: 1 input per port and 2 virtual inputs for 4-up on inputs 1-4 and 5-8 respectively.